gzelle007/Smart-Baby/README.md

 #### Current competitors

 - [ ] Lollipop Smart Baby Monitor
 - [ ] Vtech
-- [ ] No monopoly in the market.
-Each baby monitor that I've researched prior to purchase had their strengths and weaknesses
-- [ ] Opting in for a CCTV monitor as functions are similar and compatible to home hub has better connection, longer range, affordability
-- [ ] Vtevh
 - [ ] Baby factory
 - [ ] Nature baby
 - [ ] Uniden
 - [ ] Smartcot

+Even with the above competitors there is currently no monopoly in the market.

 #### Problems with current baby monitors: